mitre/secure-coding-case-studies/javascript/msccs-7.md

 # MSCCS-7 :: PATH TRAVERSAL IN SALTCORN SERVER

+### Introduction:

-**Introduction:** Insufficient neutralization of user-controllable data used to construct pathnames may allow access to files and directories beyond authorized boundaries.
+Insufficient neutralization of user-controllable data used to construct pathnames may allow access to files and directories beyond authorized boundaries.
 An adversary can exploit such a vulnerability by crafting malicious requests targeting sensitive files and directories, leading to unauthorized data exposure or deletion.
 The underlying weakness in the source code is consistently listed among the CWE™ Top 25 Most Dangerous Software Weaknesses, ranking 5th in 2024.
 In October 2024, a vulnerability stemming from this weakness was disclosed in the JavaScript-based Saltcorn server.
 This case study explores the root cause of the vulnerability, its potential impact, and how the code was ultimately fixed.

+### Software:

+**Name:** Saltcorn
 **Language:** JavaScript
-**Software:** Saltcorn
 **URL:** https://github.com/saltcorn/saltcorn

+### Weakness:

-**Weakness:** CWE-22: Improper Limitation of a Pathname to a Restricted Directory
+<a href="https://cwe.mitre.org/data/definitions/22.html">CWE-22: Improper Limitation of a Pathname to a Restricted Directory</a>

 The weakness arises when an application utilizes user-controllable data to build a pathname meant to remain within a restricted directory.
 If the application fails to neutralize navigation commands such as ".." in the input, it may inadvertently allow adversaries to access files in unauthorized areas of the file system.